NK Renče

 Nogometni klub Renče (Renče Football Club), commonly referred to as NK Renče or simply Renče, was a Slovenian football club from Renče.
-The club competed in the Slovenian Second League under the name Goriške Opekarne.
-The club was founded in 1970 and played their home games at the Renče Sports Park.
+Founded in 1970, the club competed in the Slovenian Second League under the sponsorship name Goriške Opekarne.
+They played their home games at the Renče Sports Park.
 After the 2000–01 Slovenian Third League season, NK Renče was dissolved as they merged with NK Brda.

+A successor club was established in 2000 under the name ND Renče.